carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 The manner in which data is sourced and constructed for training sets will have important implications on your model's output.
 Because of the many complexities around copyright and licensing, privacy issues and high costs involved in getting access to large quantities of quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as [Wikipedia](https://aws.amazon.com/de/datasets/wikipedia-xml-data/) or FlickR.
 But data is never neutral.
 Data is about people and data collected, particularly from out in the wilds of the internet, will naturally have within it biases that need to be identified and managed before being fed into machine learning systems.

-Talk here about push for curated sets...
+Talk here about push for curated sets from Libraries...

 Training data is enriched and labelled so as to highlight the features you want your model to recognise and as we saw in the first activity, bias can crop up, either consciously or unconsciously, in the course of this.
 GLAMs will be more than familiar with this as we grapple with [historical bias in library and archives descriptions](https://cataloginglab.org/list-of-statements-on-bias-in-library-and-archives-description/) for instance.
-As demand for GLAM collections and catalogue data for use in machine learning it is vital that model builders are aware of the biases that may be encoded within cultural heritage data.
+As demand for GLAM collections and catalogue data for use in machine learning it is vital that model builders are made aware of the biases that may be encoded within cultural heritage data.

 Example: